 The President, Dr. Marcia V. Keizs, has responsibility for the overall effectiveness and implementation of the Affirmative Action Program.
-President Keizs ensures that Equal Employment Opportunity/Affirmative Action (EEO/AA) policies and practices are designed to effectively achieve the goals of the program; monitors the program; ensures that the EEO/AA Officer complies with all objectives for implementation of the program in a timely manner; assists the EEO/AA Officer in encouraging managers to actively participate in the effective implementation of the program; and provides guidance to the EEO/AA Officer.
+President Keizs ensures that Equal Employment Opportunity/Affirmative Action (EEO/AA) policies and practices are designed to effectively achieve the goals of the program.